openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 .. meta:
     frontend_status: Done

-An *object literal* is an expression that can be used to create a class instance, and to provide some initial values.
+*Object literal* is an expression that can be used to create a class instance and to provide some initial values.
 In some cases it is more convenient to use an *object literal* in place of a class instance creation expression (see :ref:`New Expressions`):